Sparse Recovery With Integrality Constraints: Overview, Contributions and Basic Results

 As a consequence, for such a matrix $\A$, the recovery problem with integral~$\x$ is always uniquely solvable and thus, ideal recovery is possible.
 However, in general, such matrices cannot be stored in a computer.
-Moreover, the complexity of solving $\A \x = \b$ with $\x \in \Z^n$ is unclear; in particular, one needs to use a ``non-standard'' model of computation, cf., e.g., Blum et al.~\cite{BluCSS97}.
+Moreover, for general real-valued $\A$ (with irrational entries), the complexity of solving $\A \x = \b$ with $\x \in \Z^n$ is unclear; in particular, one needs to use a ``non-standard'' model of computation, cf., e.g., Blum et al.~\cite{BluCSS97}.

 In the following, we will often consider \emph{rational} $\A$.
 Note that in this case, finding \emph{some} integral solution~$\x$ of $\A \x = \b$ can be done in polynomial time using the Hermite normal form, see, e.g., Schrijver~\cite{Sch86}.
 However, as Proposition~\ref{prop:complexity} shows, minimizing $\norm{\x}_0$ or $\norm{\x}_1$ is still \NP-hard.